-These are the Black Friday Apple deals we’re expecting to see in 2021
+These are the best early Black Friday Apple deals available now

 As we mentioned above, Apple rarely ever reduces the price of its products, no matter the time of the year.
 But on Black Friday, you’ll be able to find discounts on the tech company’s gadgets from almost every third-party retailer.

-Last year, Very slashed the price of the Apple AirPods pro from £249 all the way down to £198 (Very.co.uk).
+Last year, Very slashed the price of the Apple AirPods pro from £249 all the way down to £198 (£199, Very.co.uk).
 In our review of the best wireless earbuds, our writer said that they “fit the ears perfectly, with a near-spherical part nestling in the ear comfortably and securely”.
 The tester added that three different-sized silicone eartips come in the box, so you can choose the right size for a perfect fit.

 The MacBook pro 16in made it to the very top of our round-up of the best high-end laptops, with our reviewer noting: “Apple doesn’t put touchscreens on its laptops, putting this decision down to an ergonomic deficit caused by raising your hand from the keyboard to tap the display.
 But the touch bar is the answer to that.
 The display is high resolution and gorgeous to look at, with thin bezels on each side.
 The lid is perfectly weighted so you can open the laptop with one finger – some laptops would need you to hold down the base as you did so to stop it overbalancing.”

-Elsewhere, John Lewis & Partners dropped the Apple Watch series 3 model from a high of £211 down to £195 (Johnlewis.com).
+Elsewhere, John Lewis & Partners dropped the Apple Watch series 3 model from a high of £211 down to £195 (£179, Johnlewis.com).
 The series 3 monitors your heart rate and measures your sleep, and can also track workouts such as swimming, running, cycling and dancing.
 It’s swim-proof too, so you can get it wet, plus you can also use it to take calls, reply to texts, sync your music and listen to podcasts on the go.

 The Apple Watch series 6 model previously topped our review of the best smartwatches.
 John Lewis & Partners also lets you claim up to £120 if you trade in an old Apple Watch series 2.

-On the iPhone front, we saw Three discount the all-new iPhone 12 pro max, with some AirPods thrown in for good measure.
-The network provider was selling it at a starting price of £38.50 per month (Three.co.uk).
+On the iPhone front, we saw Three discount the all-new iPhone 12 pro max (Three.co.uk), with some AirPods thrown in for good measure.
+The network provider was selling it at a starting price of £38.50 per month.

 Voucher codes